anasty17/mirror-leech-telegram-bot/README.md

 - Zip file/folder with or without password
 ### RSS
 - Rss feed.
 Based on this repository [rss-chan](https://github.com/hyPnOtICDo0g/rss-chan)
+- Filters added
+- Edit any feed while running: pause, resume, edit command and edit filters
+- Rss for each user with tag
+- Sudo settings to control users feeds
-- Filter added and all functions have been improved
+- All functions have been improved using buttons from one command.
 ### Overall
 - Docker image support for linux `amd64, arm64/v8, arm/v7, s390x`
+- Switch from sync to async
+- SWitch from python-telegram-bot to pyrogram
 - Edit variables and overwrite the private files while bot running
 - Update bot at startup and with restart command using `UPSTREAM_REPO`
 - Improve Telegraph.
 Based on [Sreeraj](https://github.com/SVR666) loaderX-bot